-Start by introducing yourself, welcome the wedding guests, and thank them for attending the event.
+Start by introducing yourself, welcoming the wedding guests, and thanking them for attending the event.
 Next, move on to mentioning the bride’s mother, other family members, and the groom’s parents.
 This way, you show respect, and you are officially welcoming them into the family.

 Praise your daughter

 Your daughter is the main reason you are in that position, giving the speech, so start by praising her.
 Talk about some of her childhood memories, something funny or emotional, etc. Tell her how proud you are of her, from being daddy’s girl to a grown woman.
 For a heartwarming speech, include a quote on father-daughter love that best expresses your relationship.